Imágenes de páginas

 LITTLE ROCK, ARK., April 27.
 On the nineteenth day of this month, as Governor of this State, I telegraphed you there was an armed insurrection against the legal government of this State, and made requisition upon you for aid to suppress it and prevent domestic violence.
 I have just now been advised you never received that requisition.
 I now take occasion to say an armed insurrection exists in this State against the lawfully constituted authority thereof; and as the Legislature cannot

-a regular sitting of the court.
+BARING CROSS, ARK., May 3.
+Last evening Judges Bennett and Searle of the Supreme Court were arrested, and have been a regular sitting of the court.
 The officer making spirited away.
 They came to the city to attend the arrest, when interrogated by Judge Bennett by what authority he was arrested, replied by authority of Governor Baxter.
 When asked what for, the officer replied that Baxter had reason to fear that the Supreme Court, if allowed to meet, might possibly pass upon some question that might prejudice his case now pending before the Attorney General of the United States, and that the court should not meet until the question of who is Governor should be decided at Washington.
 I respectfully ask that you direct the officer commanding to demand a surrender of the arrested parties.
-The arrest of these parties has caused much excitement and indignation.
+The arrest of these parties has caused much_excitement and indignation.

 J. BROOKS, Governor of Arkansas.